cbroms/personal-site/src/routes/projects/posts/webet.md

 ![ ](/static/images/webet/methods-comparison-et.png "A comparison of the existing and preferred future states of eye tracking.
 How might we address eye tracking's weaknesses: cost, time, and physicality?")

 In the ideal case, we would remove the physical eye tracker from the equation entirely by simply using a webcam and eye tracking software, therefore reducing the expensive and physical qualities.
-This is a technical problem I planned to solve by using existing software.
+This is a technical problem I planned to solve later.
 However, the question that still remained was how to simplify the process, which first meant understanding how eye tracking fits into the usability evaluation process in the first place.

 # Exploring how eye tracking has been used for UX research

-Before designing the system, I began by reseraching how eye tracking has been used for evaluating interfaces.
+Before designing the system, I began by researching how eye tracking has been used for evaluating interfaces.
 There are very few case studies that utilize eye tracking methodology, and those that do exist involve evaluating already highly polished interfaces.
+I sifted through about 50 reports, case studies, and other resources that utilized eye tracking to answer a usability question.

 ![ ](/static/images/webet/et-background.png "A section of a collection of resources I compiled surrounding the use of eye tracking in UX evaluation")